george-hawkins/mini-quad-2023/utm-vm-notes.md

 See <https://github.com/TuringSoftware/CrystalFetch/issues/17>

+64GB seems a good initial disk size - my very basic setup consumed 32GB of real disk space.
+It only actually takes real disk space as it needs it (so, actually the size seen by the VM isn't very important).

 Uninstalled OneDrive, Teams, ClipChamp, Office

+Right-click on Taskbar, select settings and disable _Task View_, _Widgets_ and _Chat_.

+Unlike UTM, VMware Fusion Player nicely maps crtl-opt-del to ctrl-alt-del in Windows.

 Classic U-Center required Visual Studio 2013 Redistributable Package for x86.
 But not for U-Center 2.

 ### Copy & paste

-It turns out copy and paste and a few other features like sharing don't work for VMWare Fusion Player 13.0.2.
+It turns out copy and paste and a few other features like sharing don't work for VMware Fusion Player 13.0.2.

-VMWare don't seem to go out of their way to make this clear - but see:
+VMware don't seem to go out of their way to make this clear - but see:

 * <https://communities.vmware.com/t5/VMware-Fusion-Discussions/Copy-Paste-file-sharing-between-Ventura-and-Windows-11-ARM-doesn/m-p/2940220/highlight/true#M180487>
 * The PDF attached to the forum post ["The Unofficial Fusion 13 for Apple Silicon Companion Guide"](https://communities.vmware.com/t5/VMware-Fusion-Documents/The-Unofficial-Fusion-13-for-Apple-Silicon-Companion-Guide/ta-p/2939907) is a great help.